PRich57/logo-generator/README.md

 ## Credits

-  This README was created using my README Generator command-line application, which can also be found in my GitHub repositories.
+  This README was created using my README Generator application, which can also be found in my GitHub repositories.